MarketSquare/robotframework-openapidriver/docs/README.md

 There are currently a number of limitations to supported API structures, supported data types and properties.
 The following list details the most important ones:
 - Only JSON request and response bodies are supported.
-- No support for per-endpoint authorization levels (only simple 401 / 403 validation).
+- No support for per-path authorization levels (only simple 401 / 403 validation).
-- Parsing of OAS 3.1 documents is supported by the parsing tools, but runtime behavior is untested.